pingcap/dm/roadmap.md

   - Why: found potential inconsistency earlier
 - [ ] support DM v2.0 in TiDB Operator [tidb-operator#2868](https://github.com/pingcap/tidb-operator/issues/2868)
   - What: use TiDB-Operator to manage DM 2.0
+- [ ] use Lightning to import full dumped data [#405](https://github.com/pingcap/dm/issues/405)
+  - What: use Lighting as the full data load unit
+  - Why:
+    - Lightning is stabler than current Loader in DM
+    - Lightning support more source data formats, like CSV
+    - Lightning support more storage drivers, like AWS S3

+## Performance Improvement

+- [ ] flush incremental checkpoint asynchronously [#605](https://github.com/pingcap/dm/pull/605)
+  - What: flush checkpoint doesn't block replicate DML statements
+  - Why: no block or serialization for DML replications should get better performance

 ## Out of Scope currently